bryanpaget/welcome-message/README.md

 In order to access the AAW services, you will need to:

-1. Login to Kubeflow [here](https://kubeflow.aaw.cloud.statcan.ca/) with your StatCan guest cloud account.
+1. Login to [Kubeflow](https://kubeflow.aaw.cloud.statcan.ca/) with your StatCan guest cloud account.
 You will be prompted to authenticate the account.
 2. Select Notebook Servers
 3. Click "+ New Server" button